Core messages

 What is the difference between CRP and hs-CRP?

-The hs-CRP (high-sensitivity CRP) measures very low levels of CRP and is often used to assess cardiovascular risk.
-While the regular CRP test measures acute inflammation, the hs-CRP test shows subtle inflammation that may be associated with a higher risk of heart disease.
+The hs-CRP (high-sensitivity CRP) measures very low CRP levels and is often used to assess cardiovascular risk.
+While the regular CRP test measures acute inflammation, the hs-CRP test indicates subtle inflammation that may be associated with a higher risk of heart disease.

 What can I do to lower my CRP level?